Harrolee/echo-keeper/README.md

 # What

-Create voice datasets in the lj-speech format.(1) Export your dataset and use it to train a model with [Coqui🐸 TTS](https://github.com/coqui-ai/TTS)
+Create voice datasets in the lj-speech format.(1) Export your dataset and use it to train a model with [Coqui 🐸 TTS](https://github.com/coqui-ai/TTS)

-# Quickstart 1:
+# Quickstart 1: Just record and transcribe audio

-_If you want to use the prompts in this repo..._

 ## Run container